Ilawod

-Ilawod is a 2017 Filipino independent supernatural horror film, directed by Dan Villegas in his first venture into the horror genre as a director with a script from Palanca winner Yvette Tan.
-It stars Iza Calzado, Ian Veneracion, Xyriel Manabat, Harvey Bautista, and Therese Malvar.
-The film depicts the story of a family's breakdown in the midst of a demonic attack.
+Ilawod is a 2017 Filipino independent supernatural horror film directed by Dan Villegas, in his first venture into the horror genre as a director, from a screenplay written by Palanca winner Yvette Tan.
+Starring Iza Calzado, Ian Veneracion, Xyriel Manabat, Harvey Bautista, and Therese Malvar, the story follows a family's breakdown in the midst of a demonic attack.

-The film, distributed by Quantum Films, was released on January 18, 2017.
+Distributed by Quantum Films, which co-produced the film with Buchi Boy Entertainment, MJM Productions, and Tuko Film Productions, the film was theatrically released on January 18, 2017.